typography-interaction-2526/typography-interaction-2526.github.io/content/syllabus.md

 Students will identify a problem and conceptualize how to solve it on the web.
 They will plan, design, and implement a novel solution towards this problem—incorporating data and interaction with the tools, technologies, and techniques they’ve learned in this course.

-We’ll first be looking for strong <nobr>concepts—</nobr>not limited to or by existing <nobr>conventions—</nobr>that push the grain of interaction design in new and interesting directions.
+We’ll first be looking for strong concepts—not limited to or by existing conventions—that push the grain of interaction design in new and interesting directions.
 And as the capstone for this course, we’re expecting the highest level of nuance and polish in the organizational, aesthetic, and technical aspects of these final projects.
 <!-- .secondary -->

 ## Evaluation Criteria

 - ### Engagement

 	Students are expected to actively and passionately participate in this course.
-This means more than showing up and turning things in on <nobr>time—</nobr>which should be a given.
+This means more than showing up and turning things in on time—which should be a given.
 Beyond that baseline students should be curious, prepared, thoughtful, vocal, and intentional throughout the course.
-They should make us understand why they are here, and demonstrate to us that they care about themselves, their work, and each <nobr>other—</nobr>and ultimately, about this chosen profession.
+They should make us understand why they are here, and demonstrate to us that they care about themselves, their work, and each other—and ultimately, about this chosen profession.

-	This engagement will be unavoidably reflected in the quality of students’ <nobr>work—</nobr>but we also evaluate this discretely based on their participation in and out of the classroom, with us and with their peers.
+	This engagement will be unavoidably reflected in the quality of students’ work—but we also evaluate this discretely based on their participation in and out of the classroom, with us and with their peers.

 - ### Reading Responses

 	Each unit begins with a set of readings to introduce the subject.
 Students are expected to read the required selections and synthesize their thoughts in a written response, prior to the next class.
-We are not looking for summarization, <nobr>here—</nobr>these should be personal reflections on the subjects, and are evaluated with this lens.
+We are not looking for summarization, here—these should be personal reflections on the subjects, and are evaluated with this lens.
 We will then discuss these readings as a group.

 - ### Exercises and Milestones

 	Each unit will also have specific, technical exercises and milestones that are assigned towards completion of the projects.
-These are weekly <nobr>assignments—</nobr>students are expected to complete them outside of class, before the next session.
+These are weekly assignments—students are expected to complete them outside of class, before the next session.
 Some of these will be small; some of these will be large.
 They are *all* evaluated for completion and quality.

 - ### Projects